191 Ryders Lane

 Eagleton Faculty/Staff Bios

-Maggie Moran is the President and CEO of M Public Affairs, a leading public affairs and communication firm with offices in New York and New Jersey.
-Moran has vast experience in corporate communications, federal and state government, political campaigns, and labor relations.
-Moran has served in senior roles for major public affairs campaigns in New York and New Jersey, worked for two United States Senators, managed statewide political campaigns for President and Governor, and served as the Chief of management and operations for the State of New Jersey.
+Maggie Moran is a managing partner at Kivvit.
+Moran brings vast experience in corporate communications, federal and state government, political campaigns, and labor relations.
+Moran has served in senior roles for major public affairs campaigns in New York and New Jersey, worked for two United States senators, managed statewide political campaigns for president and governor, and served as the chief of management and operations for the State of New Jersey.